What Is Mortgage Protection Insurance?

 Pros and cons of MPI

-There are compelling features worth considering with MPI policies, but there are drawbacks, too.
+There are compelling features worth considering with MPI policies, but they also have drawbacks.

 Pros

-• Qualification: MPI is typically easier to qualify for versus life insurance, since it doesn’t require a medical exam or rigorous underwriting process.
+• Qualification: MPI is typically easier to qualify for than life insurance, since it doesn’t require a medical exam or rigorous underwriting process.

 • Streamlined payout process: The payout goes directly to your mortgage lender, so no one in your family has to deal with handling the payoff.